 Instructions

-- Preheat water in the double boiler over medium heat.
-Add chocolate, 1/4 cup of water, butter and vanilla extract.
-Let it start melting and then stir with a silicone covered whisk until all melted and smooth.
+- Let it start melting and then stir with a silicone covered whisk until all melted and smooth.
 Take off heat and set aside.

-- In a small, heavy sauce pot, over medium-low (to low) heat, whisk egg yolks, 1/4 cup of water and 1/4 cup of sugar together.
+- In a small, heavy-bottom sauce pot, over medium-low (to low) heat, whisk egg yolks, 1/4 cup of water and 1/4 cup of sugar together.
 Cook stirring slowly but constantly, until the mixture reaches 160° (F).
 This could take up to 10 minutes but don't walk away or you will cook your eggs.
 Take off heat.

 - Stir egg mixture into chocolate mixture until all combined and smooth.